18r441m/CSCE274/Assignments/Homework/hw2/README.md

 ## Part 3

+# All commands below are intended to be run from within your Linux install.

 ### Customize Dockerfile and Run docker container
 - Clone the git repo from the previous part on your computer by running:
         $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY